-21 The AHRQ method we used reports only data from the 22 subject hospital.
-It does not compress differences across 1 classes of hospitals.
-It is therefore more appropriate when 2 comparing aggregate rural and urban quality.
-Therefore, we 3 focused our attention on the AHRQ results.
-And that's what 4 we look at in this slide.

-5 In your mailing materials, we show that the more 6 rural an area becomes, the smaller the hospital becomes.
-7 And one key question is whether the higher mortality rate in 8 rural areas is purely due to having lower volumes of 9 services in these rural hospitals.

-10 So rather than break things down by the level of rurality, as Adaeze did just a minute ago, we'll focus on 11 the size of the hospital.
-Start by looking at the first 12 column.
-This first column shows 30-day risk-adjusted 13 mortality for heart failure patients in rural hospitals.
-14 15 For the smallest hospitals, those with 1,000 to 2,000 discharges -- that's total discharges, not just heart 16 17 failure -- the risk-adjusted mortality is 13.8 percent.
-18 For the largest hospitals, those with over 8,000 discharges, it is 3 percentage points lower at 10.9 percent.
-19 We see this relationship both for heart failure and 20 pneumonia care.
-We also see it both in rural and urban 21 22 hospitals, but this should not be surprising.
+- 1 classes of hospitals.
+It is therefore more appropriate when - 2 comparing aggregate rural and urban quality.
+Therefore, we - 3 focused our attention on the AHRQ results.
+And that's what - 4 we look at in this slide. - In your mailing materials, we show that the more - 6 rural an area becomes, the smaller the hospital becomes. - 7 And one key question is whether the higher mortality rate in - 8 rural areas is purely due to having lower volumes of - 9 services in these rural hospitals. - 10 So rather than break things down by the level of - 11 rurality, as Adaeze did just a minute ago, we'll focus on - 12 the size of the hospital.
+Start by looking at the first - 13 column.
+This first column shows 30-day risk-adjusted - 14 mortality for heart failure patients in rural hospitals. - 15 For the smallest hospitals, those with 1,000 to 2,000 - 16 discharges -- that's total discharges, not just heart - 17 failure -- the risk-adjusted mortality is 13.8 percent. - For the largest hospitals, those with over 8,000 - 19 discharges, it is 3 percentage points lower at 10.9 percent. - 20 We see this relationship both for heart failure and - 21 pneumonia care.
+We also see it both in rural and urban - 22 hospitals, but this should not be surprising.
 Keeler found

-1 the same result in his 1992 paper on hospital mortality that 2 looked at rural mortality.

-We also found it again in our analysis of 2003 3 data when we did our report on Critical Access Hospitals, 4 and a recent JAMA paper found the same thing looking at 2008 5 and 2009 data.
-So it should not be a surprise that we see a 6 7 volume outcomes relationship when we look at 2010 data.
-However, even within each volume category, rural 8 providers tend to have slightly higher mortality.
-9 Therefore, the patient volume appears to partially, but not 10

-11 fully, explain the rural/urban differences in reported risk12 adjusted mortality.

-Now, this slide I'm showing you right now is 13 limited to PPS hospitals, but we see the same thing with 14 Critical Access Hospitals where CAHs with larger medical 15 staffs tend to have lower risk-adjusted mortality than CAHs 16 17 with smaller medical staffs.
-This suggests that physicians and nurses may benefit from having colleagues to discuss 18 issues with and may benefit from having practice with 19 similar cases.
-20
+- 1 the same result in his 1992 paper on hospital mortality that - 2 looked at rural mortality. - We also found it again in our analysis of 2003 - 4 data when we did our report on Critical Access Hospitals, - 5 and a recent JAMA paper found the same thing looking at 2008 - 6 and 2009 data.
+So it should not be a surprise that we see a - 7 volume outcomes relationship when we look at 2010 data. - 8 However, even within each volume category, rural - 9 providers tend to have slightly higher mortality. - 10 Therefore, the patient volume appears to partially, but not - 11 fully, explain the rural/urban differences in reported risk- - 12 adjusted mortality. - Now, this slide I'm showing you right now is - 14 limited to PPS hospitals, but we see the same thing with - 15 Critical Access Hospitals where CAHs with larger medical - 16 staffs tend to have lower risk-adjusted mortality than CAHs - 17 with smaller medical staffs.
+This suggests that physicians - 18 and nurses may benefit from having colleagues to discuss - 19 issues with and may benefit from having practice with - 20 similar cases. - 21 This raises the question of whether quality could - 22 improve if two CAHs that are 10 or 15 miles apart merged.